emilybache/GildedRose-Refactoring-Kata/README.md

 ## Text-Based Approval Testing

 This code comes with comprehensive tests that use this approach.
 For information about how to run them, see the [texttests README](https://github.com/emilybache/GildedRose-Refactoring-Kata/tree/master/texttests)

+## Translating this code

+More translations are most welcome!
+I'm very open for pull requests that translate the starting position into additional languages.

+Please note a translation should ideally include:

+- a translation of the production code for 'update_quality' and Item
+- one failing unit test complaining that "fixme" != "foo"
+- a TextTest fixture, ie a command-line program that runs update_quality on the sample data for the number of days specified.

+Please don't write too much code in the starting position or add too many unit tests.
+The idea with the one failing unit test is to tempt people to work out how to fix it, discover it wasn't that hard, and now they understand what this test is doing they realize they can improve it.

+If your programming language doesn't have an easy way to add a command-line interface, then the TextTest fixture is probably not necessary.

 ## Better Code Hub